Coronavirus jolt in Vietnam casts pall over Communist Party's coronation congress

 Among problems weathered by the country was a first wave of infections, crushed in April.
 The country went nearly 100 days without local transmissions until the Danang outbreak.

-Reporting by Phuong Nguyen, Khanh Vu and James Pearson; Writing by Martin Petty; Editing by Kenneth Maxwell and Giles Elgood
+Reporting by Phuong Nguyen, Khanh Vu and James Pearson; Writing by Martin Petty; Editing by Kenneth Maxwell, Giles Elgood, Alexandra Hudson

 Our Standards: The Thomson Reuters Trust Principles.